yuz0101/aioTrends/README.md

 ### Intro.

 This is a project for asynchronously obtaining data from google trends in an efficient way.
-Inspired by [pytrends](https://github.com/GeneralMills/pytrends), I am developing this project with a asynchronous framework, [aiohttp](https://github.com/aio-libs/aiohttp).
+Inspired by [pytrends](https://github.com/GeneralMills/pytrends), I am developing this project based on a asynchronous framework, asyncio, and a related module, [aiohttp](https://github.com/aio-libs/aiohttp).

 The logic behind this project is to firstly build a cookies pool, then obtain and store the tokenized queries (wrapped inside the widgets) in another pool, and lastly retreive the data with widgets from the widget pool.s